intenthq/blog/_posts/2015-06-23-wikidata-akka-streams.md

   /**
    * Transform this stream by applying the given function to each of
    * the elements as they pass through this processing step.
-   * (...) each processed element will be emitted dowstream as soon as it
+   * (...) each processed element will be emitted downstream as soon as it
    * is ready, i.e. it is possible that the elements are not emitted
    * downstream in the same order as received from upstream.
    */